kordless/grub-2.0/README.md

 # Grub 2.0
 Grub is AI applied to crawling the web.
-When you give Grub a URL, it returns an image and index by which you can query for that image later, based on information gained from showing various AI models imagery.
+When you give Grub a URL, it returns an image and index by which you can query for that image later.
+This may be useful in training new visual models.

-This open code repository provides information and scripts for deploying your own on Google Cloud.
+This open code repository provides information and scripts for deploying your own Solr based system onto Google Cloud.

-Begin by checking out this repo out on your Google Cloud Shell terminal.
+Begin by checking out this repo onto your Google Cloud Shell terminal.